lf-edge/eve/docs/NVIDIA-NX.md

 EVE should boot the live image and run from the USB Stick. **NOTE** that the NVMe SSD must not contain an EVE installation, otherwise it will conflict with the live image and **EVE will not run properly**.

+## Siemens SIMATIC IPC520A

+The bootloader of the SIMATIC IPC520A is already present on its internal memory and it also supports booting from an USB Stick.
+The SPM tool, provided by Siemens, can be used to flash the bootloader and the entire JetPack image when needed.
+In order to install EVE (or run it from a live image) the corresponding image must be written to an USB Stick and the device must be configured to try to boot first from external bootable devices.
+The boot order can be changed in the bootloader's setup interface with the following steps:

+1. Power on the device
+1. Press ESC during initialization to enter in the bootloader setup interface
+1. Inside the bootloader setup interface, navigate through the menus *Device Manager->NVIDIA Resource Configuration*
+1. In the field *"Add new devices to Top or bottom of boot order"* set the option *"Top"*
+1. Press F10 to save the new settings
+1. Exit the bootloader setup and reboot the device

+### Installing EVE on the SIMATIC IPC520A

+Exact the same process as for [ThinkEdge SE70](#installing-eve-on-the-thinkedge-se70).

+### Running a live image on the SIMATIC IPC520A

+Exact the same process as for [ThinkEdge SE70](#running-a-live-image-on-the-thinkedge-se70).

 ## Jetson Xavier NX developer kit